Admissions

 Guiding questions for this topic:

-• What was your experience?
+- What was the challenge or dilemma you faced?
 Explain the context.

-• Did it change your thinking/behaviour?
+- Did this experience change your values, beliefs, or approach to life?
 If so, how?

 2. Discuss one of the major problems of the Earth and humanity.